/Blog/Start your business/50 Side Hustle Ideas to Kick-Start Your Hustle in South Africa

 10. Home-Based Call Centre

 Got a laptop, headset, and good Wi-Fi?
-Start a home-based virtual assistant or call centre hustle.
+Start a virtual assistant or call centre hustle.
 Many small businesses need help with customer support, appointment setting, or sales follow-ups.
 You can work part-time or after-hours, and even service international clients.
-The gig economy in South Africa is growing, and remote customer service is in demand.
-Sites like Upwork or OfferZen can help you find entry-level contracts.
-If you’re organised and have strong communication skills, this hustle lets you earn from home with minimal cost.
+You can pick up entry-level contracts through platforms like Upwork, or through local referrals once you’ve done a few solid jobs.

 Personal service side hustles